billylozowski/PLPA_pitchspeed/README.md

 rf.ball.speed <- cforest(RelSpeed..m.s. ~ ., data = ball.speed.filtered)
 ```

 Once we have our random forest model, we can select the variables which have the highest 'Variable Importance' values.
-For this analysis, values above 0.2 were selected, but this threshold can be set at the user's discression.
+For this analysis, values above 0.2 were selected, but this threshold can be set at the user's discretion.

-+ sometimes 4 variables exhibit V.I. values > 0.2, but other times 5 do.
-If this is the case, ensure that the correct variables are included in the following portions of the analysis!

 ```
 subset2 <- subset1 %>%